-These chickens will be hatched, brooded outside and pastured all their lives.
-Through the spring and summer and fall they enjoy new turf every day, they run amok while still secure from predators.
-Scratching about, eating bugs and diversifying their diet better than a simple grain ration alone ever could, creating chickens free to act like chickens, nutrient rich and healthy.
+At CloverCroft Farm, our chickens are pastured all their lives.
+Through the spring, summer and fall they enjoy new turf every day, they run amok in open air enclosures that are secure from predators.
+Scratching about, eating bugs and clover: diversifying their diet better than a simple grain ration alone ever could, creating chickens free to act like chickens, nutrient rich and healthy.
+Their movement through the farm contributes fertility to the next years' vegetables crops, as the birds clean up any bugs and weeds left over from the vegetables of year before.
+A CloverCroft Chicken is a flavour experience rare in today’s marketplace.

 There comes a time when a laying hen is about 1.5 years old, when her egg productivity naturally decreases, the shell becomes thinner, the albumen more watery.
 It begins to cost more to feed a large group of these hens than we can reasonably recoup in selling their eggs, and the hens are then processed as stewing meat.
 At this point a new group of laying hens takes over.